-Around 600,000 British nationals visit Morocco every year.
+Around 650,000 visitors from the UK come to Morocco every year.
 Most visits are trouble-free.

 Morocco is a Muslim country which follows Islamic laws and customs.
 You should respect these at all times.
 See Local Laws and Customs